-The paper-based SAT, the new, digital, adaptive SAT, or the ACT?
-As you approach your junior and senior years and the college application process, one of the most crucial decisions you will have to make is about which standardized exam to take.
-Each test has their fans and their detractors, and there are benefits and drawbacks to each.
-Rising U.S. juniors (Class of 2025) will be the first to take the brand new, shorter, digital, adaptive SAT debuting in March 2024.
+The digital SAT or the paper-based ACT?
+As you approach the college application process, one of the most critical decisions you will have to make is which standardized exam to take.
+Each test has its fans and its detractors, and there are benefits and drawbacks to each.
+The U.S. Class of 2025 were the first to take the shorter, digital SAT that debuted in March 2024.
 Take time to educate yourself about the format and timing of the exams.
-We can help guide you through the decision making process.
+We can help guide you through this decision-making process.

-Here are some helpful tips to figure out which exam is best for you.
+Here are some helpful tips to figure out which test is best for you.

 Learn about the tests:

-The SAT and ACT are much more alike than they are different.
-Both test for “college readiness” and are accepted at all colleges and universities in the US.
-Let’s discuss the similarities between the exams for starters.
+Both the SAT and the ACT test for “college readiness” and are accepted at all colleges and universities in the U.S. Let’s discuss the similarities between the exams for starters.

 The SAT and ACT test the same core skills: